benedictpaten/intro_python/README.md

 ```

 However, you may prefer to use [RISE](https://rise.readthedocs.io/en/stable/) to view
 the slides (it is installed with the above instructions).
+RISE allows
+you to interactively edit and run the notebook and toggle back and forth into
+a slide viewer.